Tamatem Games: Background

-"Awad the Delivery King", was a racing game produced in collaboration with Jordanian animation studio Kharabeesh and was published in 2014.
-It has been downloaded over 1 million times in less than a year.
+Awad the Delivery King is a racing game produced in collaboration with Jordanian animation studio Kharabeesh and was published in 2014.
+It was downloaded over 1 million times in less than a year since its release.
 This helped the company hit its 6 million downloads mark.

 By 2015, Tamatem had a 35-game portfolio running on both Android and iOS devices.
-It became a large company in the MENA region’s gaming sector with 40,000 downloads per day, receiving investments from both regional and international investors.
-‘A Dumb Question’, one of Tamatem’s games released in 2015 and became the number 1 downloaded app in Saudi Arabia four days after its release.
+It hit 40,000 downloads per day and received investments from both regional and international investors.
+A Dumb Question, one of Tamatem’s games released in 2015, became the number 1 downloaded app in Saudi Arabia four days after its release.

-In 2016, Tamatem had 16 million total downloads and 41 published games, half of which reached No.1 on the iOS App Store and Google Play store.
+In 2016, Tamatem had 16 million total downloads and 41 published games, half of which reached No.1 on the iOS App Store and Google Play Store.
 The portfolio of games had more than 2.1 million active users monthly and 350,000 active users daily.
 The company was experiencing a 40% month-over-month growth in downloads and revenue.
-By the end of 2017, Tamatem games reached 40 million downloads for a total of 50 published games.
+By the end of 2017, Tamatem Games reached 40 million downloads for a total of 50 published games.

 In 2018, Tamatem raised a Series A investment round of $2.5 million.
 The round was led by Wamda Capital with participation from Discovery Nusantara Capital, Raed Ventures, Vision Ventures, and Seed Equity Venture Partners.
-2018 was also the year that Tamatem signed with Lithuanian-based mobile game developers Game Insight to publish and localize Airport City in the Arabic-speaking market.
+2018 was also the year that Tamatem signed with Lithuanian-based mobile game developers Game Insight to publish and localise Airport City in the Arabic-speaking market.

 In 2020, Tamatem continued its Series A investment round, raising another $3.5 million also led by Wamda Capital along with Modern Electronics Company and North Base Media.
 In the same year, Tamatem also partnered with Croatian video game developer Nanobit to publish and launch the mobile game Hollywood Story in the Arabic-speaking market.
-In 2020, Tamatem doubled in size and expanded from 35 to 70 employees in the span of 6 months.
+In 2020, Tamatem doubled in size and expanded from 35 to 70 employees in 6 months.

-In 2021, PUBG creators Krafton led Tamatem’s Series B investment round, which closed at $11 million.
-The round — which saw participation from Venture Souq, Endeavor Catalyst, and other existing investors — brought Tamatem’s total amount of funding to over $17 million since its inception.
+In 2021, PlayerUnknown's BattleGrounds creator Krafton led Tamatem’s Series B investment round, closing at $11 million.
+The round—seeing participation from Venture Souq, Endeavor Catalyst, and other existing investors—brought Tamatem’s total amount of funding to over $17 million since its inception.

 In 2022, Tamatem announced a partnership with MSA Novo and its entrance and expansion into the Chinese mobile games market.

+In 2023, Tamatem partnered with Tap Payments and ZEGOCLOUD to integrate mobile payments and voice chats into its mobile gaming platform.